oxctl/spring-security-lti13/README.md

     mvn -Prelease release:perform

-We don't automatically close the staged artifacts so after checking that the files are ok you can login to the [repository](https://oss.sonatype.org/) and release it.
+We don't automatically close the staged artifacts so after checking that the files are ok you should login to the [repository](https://oss.sonatype.org/) and release it.